-- Beth Am has, for close to 20 years, been affiliated with the United Synagogue of Conservative Judaism and its rabbi is an ordained Conservative rabbi.
-This affiliation means the rabbi and the shul have a responsibility to uphold halakha as determined by the Mara D’atra (lit. “master of the place,” primary legal authority – i.e. Rabbi Burg).
+- Beth Am has, for close to 20 years, been affiliated with the United Synagogue of Conservative Judaism and its senior rabbi is an ordained Conservative rabbi.
+This affiliation means the rabbi and the shul have a responsibility to uphold halakha as determined by the Mara D’atra (lit. “master of the place,” primary legal authority).
 It also means there are broader Jewish communal expectations for certain halakhic standards of practice from current and prospective members and visitors.

-- Concretize and communicate policies with regard to food, kashrut and Shabbat observance.
+- Concretize and communicate policies with regard to food and kashrut

 - Diverse congregant needs and practices